 For describing the music that accompanies the building of the balloon (noises of labour, not unlike Siegfried’s forging of the sword), the flight of the balloon and its crashing on the ice I delve into my vocabulary and come up with something like “industrial sound”, “atonal finesse” (the composer knows his Anton Webern) and “coloured noises”.
 It is counterparted by the arias of the fiancée of expedition member Nils Strindberg (sung by Torstensson’s wife Charlotte Riedijk) who is assigned with a few beautiful Puccini-like arias in which she’s lamenting her fate (of being left behind) and the fate of her spouse.
 The musical contrast between the icy world of the men and her own couldn’t be bigger but they don’t fall apart.
 They speak to each other in different languages but they stay connected.
 Her final aria after the men disappeared on the ice is heartbreaking beautiful.
 Torstensson composes without being dogmatic about the style or musical niche he is supposed to write in.
 This music is an experience on its own and reminds me of Gustav Mahler's attempts to catch nature into music.
 Certainly Torstensson’s music is different from Mahler's but it shares with him a combination of intuition, primal energy and musical complexity that forms an impossible-to-resist invitation to pay this unique world of sound a visit.

 I'm not expecially fond of so called cross-over.
-I don't look for a Walkurenritt played on an electric guitar, it takes away some of its substance and I don't prefer a Metallica song played with violins, it takes away an important part of its heaviness.
-Heavy, both in substance and sound is one of my favorite genre transgressing moments in music making: the lamenting of Elektra in the beginning of the opera that bears her name.
-Elektra's screams with which she tries to resurrect her murdered father Agamemnon qualifies for the term Heavy Metal opera.
+I don't look for a Walkürenritt played on an electric guitar, it takes away some of its substance and I don't prefer a Metallica song played with violins, it takes away an important part of its heaviness.
+Elektra is heavy, both in substance and sound and a stainless-steel memo that good music transgresses genres (makes them obsolete).
+If any opera deserves the term Heavy Metal Opera, it is Elektra, a screaming-for-vengeance music drama that gives many metal acts a run for their money.

 Tannhäuser is Wagner's fifth opera.
 The story goes that famous tenor Jon Vickers - who sang many Wagner roles - refused to play this one because he found the character Tannhäuser despicable (it was due to his Christian believes that he thought so).
 Tannhäuser is seduced by Venus and lives in the mountain, that bears her name, a life of sin.